teamfact/hcp-iot-api-node/README.md

 The MMS also allows a persistent connection to the API via websocket protocol.
 This should be used if a bidirectional communication is required.
 When using websockets, messages send to a device do not need to be pulled, but are pushed through the websocket connection.

 The following example shows how to establish a websocket connection and once this is established, send data into the HCP.
 The `sendData` method detects the open connection and will send the data over the connection instead of over HTTP(S).
+The `onWebsocketMessage` function registers a callback, which is being called whenever a message for the device arrives.
+Please note, that we are not using promises here, because this method may be called multiple times.
 ```js
 var mms = new API.MessageManagementService({
 	"account": "<account>",